erutan/sierra-conditions/src/content/pages/conditions/breaking.md

 [Sierra NF Alerts & Conditions Page](https://www.fs.usda.gov/alerts/sierra/alerts-notices) skim this looking for fire notices.

 [Inyo NF Alerts & Conditions Page](https://www.fs.usda.gov/alerts/inyo/alerts-notices) skim this looking for fire notices.

-Flooding and related damage is more of a concern this year - there's links to various county, law enforcement, and land managers sources on the [Notices & News](/news) page and the [Roads](/roads) pages.
-It could also be useful to have resources to keep on top of [snow](/snow) levels.

 ## Road Restrictions